 In the majority of cases everything pans out and all the shots are captured, but if we get rained/weathered out for the bridal photos (just the two of you) then I offer a post-wedding shoot.
 This means we can go back to the wedding location and shoot in the surrounding area, OR shoot an area which will compliment the both of you and your wedding day.

 I have spent a long time designing how I deliver your wedding photos, to suit the style of photographs I shoot and the presentation I feel my clients deserve.
 The images are print ready, in full resolution and also I include web sized versions for sharing.
 They are delivered on USB and in an Online Gallery in a beautiful bespoke package.
 Without giving the surprise away, I want it to feel like an experience and for it to be something that you keep and enjoy for years to come.

 How many photos will we receive?

 The number varies greatly from wedding to wedding.
 I am there to tell a story and each wedding day is vastly different.
 On average I deliver around 800-900 edited photographs.

 Of the photos we receive, will they all be edited?

 Yes, I edit all of my photos one by one.
 Rest assured, I spend a great amount of time on each wedding making sure they are just right for delivery.
+I am a firm believer that the time spent is worth it for the final product (even if it means a little wait to receive them).
 They are delivered at full resolution with no watermarks at all.
 They are your photographs to enjoy.

 How long do you take to deliver the photos?